Seally/yastm/README.md

   _Tip:_ You can also set this to the mod folder you're working on if you're using something like Mod Organizer 2.
-* `YASTM_ENABLE_SOULDIVERSION` - Add DLL-level support for soul diversion.
-This simply just defines the `YASTM_SOULDIVERSION_ENABLED` macro in the build.

-### Macros

-* `YASTM_SOULDIVERSION_ENABLED` - Define this to enable DLL level support for soul diversion.
-This feature works, but it's not included in the public build because the soul trap visual effects are not redirected to the player accordingly due to being managed by the Papyrus script.

-  We currently have no easy way of informing the Papyrus code that a soul trap has been diverted, so we will keep the redirection logic in Papyrus version.

-  It's perfectly good code though, and it has led to some very nice refactors so it'll be a shame to just remove it.
-Thus. we'll put this behind a preprocessor macro.